responsive-sk/hdm-boot/docs/architecture/event-examples.md

 ## Overview

-This document provides practical examples of implementing Event-Driven Architecture in the MVA Bootstrap project.
+This document provides practical examples of implementing Event-Driven Architecture in the HDM Boot project.
 Each example demonstrates real-world scenarios with complete code implementations.

 ## Language Module Events